Khairulbashar010/Basic_MEN_stack_REST_API/README.md

 Test using **Postman**.
 Get it here: https://www.postman.com/

 I have used MongoDB Atlas, the cloud service they provide.
+Link: https://www.mongodb.com/cloud/atlas/efficiency

 # dotenv setup should be
 databaseURI: **your mongoDB cluster credential**<br/>